tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 {: #dtls-innerplaintext title="New DTLSInnerPlaintext Payload Structure."}

 content
-: A copy of DTLSPlaintext.fragment
+: Corresponds to the fragment of a given length.

 real_type
-: A copy of DTLSPlaintext.type
+: The content type describing the payload.

 zeros
 :  An arbitrary-length run of zero-valued bytes may appear in